Karl Jaspers Forum, Target Article 16, 16 March 1999

 play of ideas, forgetting about the practical needs,

-this is a typical case of lacking consciousness.
+this is a typical symptom of a lack of consciousness.

 Talking about consistent idealism, I indicated that it has to